 a handful of chopped snow peas

-and 1 whole carrot, grated.
+and 1 whole carrot, grated

-How to make and Dress!
+How to make and dress!

-Toss all in a bowl with a splash of lemon juice or apple cider vinegar, 1-2 crushed cloves of garlic, good quality salt to taste and a few generous glugs of extra virgin olive oil and you're good to go!
+Toss all ingredients in a bowl with a splash of lemon juice or apple cider vinegar, 1-2 crushed cloves of garlic, good quality salt to taste and a few generous glugs of extra virgin olive oil and you're good to go!

 When re-heating left-overs, just pan fry quickly in some coconut oil for a lovely bit of extra coconutty taste.